Fulzelejayesh/petShopWebsite/README.md

 # Pet-shop-website

- This project has been developed by Pratyay Dhond Contact me -> dhondpratyay@gmail.com
+This project is open for open source contribuitions if anyone wants to.
-This is an open source contribuition and I certify that this is my own work and has not been taken from any individual or organisation with/without their consent.
+But make sure that the contribuitions are valueable and add value to the project otherwise the PRs will be deleted/ not accepted.